- Premium Legal Services without the Boston premium

 Posted in on April 10, 2017

-The Massachusetts Appeals Court recently analyzed the burden of proof applicable to automatic renewal clauses, otherwise known as evergreen clauses, and concluded that the party seeking to prove performance of the acts required to stop the automatic renewal had the burden to prove compliance with the terms of the contract.
-Although the underlying dispute involved a commercial lease, the holding is applicable to any contact containing an evergreen clause.
+In 2017, the Massachusetts Appeals Court analyzed the burden of proof applicable to evergreen contracts and evergreen lease clauses, and the court concluded that the party seeking to prove performance of the acts required to stop the automatic renewal had the burden to prove compliance with the terms of the contract.
+The underlying dispute involved a commercial lease, but the holding is applicable to any contact containing an evergreen clause.

 The landlord and tenant in Patriot Power, LLC v.
 New Rounder, LLC, Mass.
 App.
 Ct.
 No. 16-P-420 (March 13, 2017), had disagreed as to whether the term of their commercial lease had automatically renewed.
 The landlord had filed a complaint seeking a declaratory judgment that the tenant had not effectively terminated the lease.
 The disagreement was purely factual, and the resolution depended on whether the jury believed the tenant’s assertion that it had included a termination letter in an envelope containing other correspondence or whether the jury believed the landlord’s assertion that there was no termination letter in the envelope received from the tenant.